SymfonyCasts/api-platform/sfcasts/ep2-security/custom-validator.md

 # Custom Validator

-Here's the situation: all authenticated users should have access to create a `CheeseListing`... and one of the required that can be passed is `owner`.
-But the data passed to the `owner` field can be valid or invalid depending on who you're authenticated as.
+Here's the situation: all authenticated users should have access to create a `CheeseListing`... and one of the fields that can be passed is `owner`.
+But the data passed to the `owner` field may be valid or invalid depending on who you're authenticated as.
 For a normal user, I'm supposed to set this to my own
 IRI: if I try to set it to a *different* IRI, that should be denied.
 But for an *admin* user, they *should* be allowed to set the IRI to anyone.

-When the *value* of a field may be allowed or not allowed based on who is authenticated user, that should be protected via validation... which is why we're expecting a 400 status code - not a 403.
+When the *value* of a field may be allowed or not allowed based on who is authenticated, that should be protected via *validation*... which is why we're expecting a 400 status code - not a 403.

 ## Generating the Custom Validator